CavsUNCGaccount/UNCG-LFG/README.md

  - multer v1.4.5-lts.1 - For profile picture uploads
  - pg v8.13.3 - PostgreSQL client for Node.js
  - nodemon v3.1.9 (devDependency) - For automatic server restarts during development
- - A local PostGreSQL database.
+ - A local PostgreSQL database.
 Create it and call it uncg_lfg_db.
     - Open the sql file named 'uncg_lfg_tables_db_clean_version.sql'.
 Copy and paste this script to the query console and run each sql query in order.

     - If you already have the database made, run the queries to create tables you don't have (such as the newly created session table) and run the `ALTER TABLE` queries to alter the necessary tables found in the non-clean version, uncg_lfg_tables_db.sql.

     - After setting up the database with all the tables, open games_added.sql.
-Copy and paste this script to yoour console and run them in order.
+Copy and paste this script to your console and run them in order.
 These are the scripts to add the 20+ games our app supports.

 - Create a .env file in the root directory, in it paste the following: